 Avoiding any exercises consisting of crunches, sit-ups, planks, or any exercises that activate your abdomen is extremely important to prevent diastasis recti during pregnancy.
 Be sure to take it easy, avoid straining from lifting heaving things, pay attention to your body and its changes and most importantly let your doctor know that you’re interested in staying fit throughout your pregnancy before you get started.

-Squatting and walking is a safe way to strengthen your leg, thigh and hip muscles.
+Squatting and walking are safe ways to strengthen your leg, thigh and hip muscles.
 Walk up to 5 miles throughout the day and minimize sitting in chairs.
 Here is an article on how to squat correctly: http://nutritiousmovement.com/2010/06/02/you-dont-know-squat/

 Posture also plays a huge role during your pregnancy.
 Sia from Diary of a Fit Mommy encourages mothers to wear a belly support during pregnancy.
 Poor posture is actually a huge factor if you’ve developed diastasis recti due to weak core muscles.